Random Digital Musings…

 2. Theft Target – I’m hearing that only 4 million of these will be available at launch and who knows how many throughout the rest of the year.
 I can just see the news story about people getting robbed when they pull out this attractive toy on the train ride home.
 And you thought the white earbuds said, “rob me, please”?
 Wait until people start flipping their fingers across the screen.
 You may want to consider how safe the environment is before whipping one of these babies out in public.
 And if it’s that much of a theft target, is it really worth the risk?

 3. Synching? iTunes to Manage ALL Content? – I am a big fan of iTunes (although it has gotten a bit bloated over time).
 Yet and still, I’m not quite sure that this is the right application to manage the kind of data that I want to share with the phone.
 During the Keynote, Steve said that iTunes will manage the sync.
 Sure, iTunes is cool to manage the music.
 But I’m not sure how the rest of the content is going to work.
 Will it just go to each application to pull down the respective data?
 (Photos from iPhoto, Music from iPod, Contacts from Address Book)?
 Probably not, since Windows users will need to synch as well.
 Personally, I’d like to see a simple synching application released separate from iTunes that can be used to determine what data synchs to the phone.
 Perhaps this can be covered in a tab or a view on the iTunes menu.
 I don’t know for sure.
 But I have my concerns.
-Read the rest of this entry »
+Continue reading ‘…And Why NOT to iPhone’

 BE Jack Bauer….(well, not really, but…)